Triangle App

 Components and Documentation

-Collaboration with the UI team allowed for the creation and integration of new components on top of the existing design system.
+Close collaboration with the UI team enabled the creation of new components layered onto the existing design system.
+This ensured visual consistency while allowing flexibility to meet evolving product needs.

 Final Design and Highlights